modelop/modelop.github.io/Guides/FastScore Command Line Interface - User Guide.md

 fastscore snapshot restore <model-name> [ <snapshot-id> ]
 ```

-The `snapshot restore` commands restore the state of the model.
+The `snapshot restore` command restores the state of the model.
 The command must
 be run durining initialization, before or after loading the model.
 If
 `<snapshot-id>` is omitted, the command restores the latest snapshot taken.